librenms/librenms/doc/Support/FAQ.md

 ### <a name='my-alerts-aren't-being-delivered-on-time'>My alerts aren't being delivered on time</a>
 If you're running MySQL/MariaDB on a separate machine or container make sure the timezone is set properly on both the LibreNMS **and**  MySQL/MariaDB instance.
 Alerts will be delivered according to MySQL/MariaDB's time, so a mismatch between the two can cause alerts to be delivered late if LibreNMS is on a timezone later than MySQL/MariaDB.

+### <a name='my-alert-templates-stopped-working'>My alert templates stopped working</a>
+You should probably have a look in the documentation concerning the new template syntax: https://docs.librenms.org/Alerting/Templates/.
+Since version 1.42, syntax changed, and you basically need to convert your templates to this new syntax (including the titles).